 Viral conjunctivitis can affect all age groups, depending on the specific viral etiology.
 Usually, adenovirus affects patients aged 20-40 years.
 HSV and primary VZV infection usually affect young children and infants.
 Herpes zoster ophthalmicus results from reactivation of latent VZV infection and may present in any age group.
 Typically, the picornaviruses affect children and young adults in the lower socioeconomic classes.

 Most cases of viral conjunctivitis are acute, benign, and self-limited, although chronic infections have been reported.
 Long-term ocular sequelae are uncommon but may be severe and even debilitating in rare highly susceptible individuals.
 The infection usually resolves spontaneously within 2-4 weeks.
 Subepithelial infiltrates may last for several months, and, if in the visual axis, they may cause decreased vision or glare.

-Complications include the following: punctate keratitis with subepithelial infiltrates, bacterial superinfection, conjunctival scarring and symblepharon, severe dry eye, irregular astigmatism, corneal ulceration with keratoconjunctivitis, and chronic infection.
+Complications include the following: punctate keratitis with subepithelial infiltrates, bacterial superinfection, conjunctival scarring and symblepharon, severe dry eye, irregular astigmatism, corneal ulceration with persistent keratoconjunctivitis, corneal scarring, and chronic infection.

 Epithelial keratitis may accompany viral conjunctivitis.
 Punctate epithelial erosions that stain with fluorescein are commonly associated with viral keratitis.
 Rarely, these changes are sufficiently distinctive morphologically to allow identification of a specific type of virus as the etiologic agent.
 If the conjunctivitis persists or is severe, disturbances in the anterior stroma beneath the epithelial abnormalities may occur.
 In general, the stromal or subepithelial abnormalities are transient and resolve despite persistence of epithelial keratitis.
-However, in cases of adenoviral infection, the stromal abnormalities may persist for months to years, long after the epithelial changes have resolved.
+However, in cases of specific adenoviral serotype infection, the stromal abnormalities may persist for months to years, long after the epithelial changes have resolved.
 In such cases, these subepithelial infiltrates are considered to be immunologic in origin, the result of antigen-antibody reaction.
 If they are in the pupillary axis, they may cause decreased vision and/or glare.
 Rarely, these corneal changes or the accompanying severe dry eye caused by partial obliteration of the conjunctival lacrimal ductules can lead to career-ending photophobia, eye pain, or visual disturbances.

 Patients with conjunctivitis who wear contact lenses should be instructed to discontinue lens wear until signs and symptoms have resolved.